movestore/animation-moveVis/README.md

 This app is applicable for data that contain multiple point locations that can be linked by individual, deployment, or tag.
 Each individual, deployment, or tag being animated should have at least 2 (preferably more) fixes.
+If your data set has high temporal resolution, spans over a large time period and/or contains a large amount of individuals, pay close attention to the first two settings `Temporal resolution for alignment`and `Unit of your alignment resolution`.

 ### Input type